-5.1 RTI Connext Micro Supported Platforms
+5.1 RTI Connext Micro Platforms

-RTI Connext Micro is a source product and all platforms supported by RTI are supported.
+RTI Connext Micro is a source product and can be ported to all reference platforms that RTI supports; see Reference Platforms below.
 However, RTI does not test and validate the libraries on all permutations of CPU types, compiler version and OS version.